 Kathryn Williams has served residents of the greater Greenville area and the surrounding counties of Upstate South Carolina since 1983.
 She is known as a tenacious fighter representing injured workers in Workers’ Compensation claims.
 Kathryn has been listed in “Best Lawyers in America” in the practice area of Workers’ Compensation in South Carolina every year since 2007.

 She has practiced law for thirty years and has a stellar reputation as a compassionate and aggressive advocate.
 Because she has spent countless hours in the courtroom fighting for those injured on the job, it is no wonder her name has appeared in several reported cases, influencing the development of her chosen practice area.

 Kathryn’s expansive network of legal colleagues play a part in her success and the positive results she garners for her clients.
 As well as being a Past President of the South Carolina Association for Justice, she was President of Injured Workers’ Advocates from 1995 to 1997.

-When Kathryn isn’t at work, she enjoys spending time with her husband Tom Ervin, who is a commissioner of the state Public Service Commission and a retired Circuit Court Judge.
-Kathryn also enjoys riding her horse, Dom, and spending time with her two miniature Schnauzers, Ace and Angel.
+Kathryn became of counsel to the firm in 2020.
+She now spends more of her time outside the office and enjoys spending time with her husband Tom Ervin, who is a commissioner of the state Public Service Commission and a retired Circuit Court Judge, riding her horse, and enjoying her two miniature Schnauzers, Ace and Angel.